earlham-sherlock/earlham-sherlock.github.io/loaders/mentha_db/readme.md

 This script takes a Mentha database file, which contains protein-protein interactions and converts it to Sherlock compatible JSON format.

-The downloaded database file does not contain the parameters below!
+The downloaded database file does not contain some of the parameters below!
-Because of this, the user have to identify these mandatory parameters!
+Because of this, the user have to identify these parameters!

 **Parameters:**